shaunaa126/MCP-Mealprep/README.md

 - Some servers require specific configuration or API tokens
 - Refer to the individual server documentation in the [MCP Servers repository](https://github.com/modelcontextprotocol/servers)

+## Running

+### Warnings
+This is a first step to running these MCP services in a containerized and easier-to-deploy process.
+Because of that, your Docker system might look like they're not running or running well.
+I've tested most of these personally at least running on a VPS stack, so they should be beta level functional.
+If you get "[name] MCP Server is running on stdio" messages in the log, you're probably all good.
+But test it out and see how things work.
+And if you notice some adjustments need to be made, make a pull request.

 ## Customization

 ### Adding/Removing Servers